shreyo-ghosh/reworked/README.md

 ## GitHub Actions Setup

-1. Create a new GitHub repository named "Carbonquest-assignment"
+1. Create a new GitHub repository named "reworked"

 2. Add GCP credentials to GitHub Secrets:
    - Go to your repository settings